 By Patrick Galvan, Storage.com

-- Lack of Security: In addition to weather and pests, a boat stored in the open is vulnerable to theft and vandalism.
+- Lack of security: In addition to weather and pests, a boat stored in the open is vulnerable to thieves and vandals.
 Even if you live in a peaceful neighborhood, there’s no guarantee you won’t come home one day only to find your boat damaged or missing!
 If it’s sitting in plain view, it’s an easy target.

 HOW TO PREP YOUR BOAT FOR STORAGE

 STORING YOUR BOAT IN THE GARAGE DURING THE WINTER

 To avoid some of the outdoor hazards, some boat owners choose to move their boat into the garage during the winter months.

 - Overall cost: Just like the driveway or backyard, the garage is your property and therefore free of charge when it comes to long-term storage.

 - Protected From the elements: The hazards of outdoor boat storage do not apply when storing your boat in the garage.
 Because your boat is being left in an enclosed space, you don’t have to worry about precipitation, debris, wind damage, or direct sunlight causing damage.